tymiles003/mapotempo-web/README.md

 I you have this message :
 >Important: You may need to add a javascript runtime to your Gemfile in order for bootstrap's LESS files to compile to CSS.

 Don't worry, we use SASS to compile CSS and not LESS.
-You don't need to install 'therubyracer' gem.

 ## Configuration